 - Check to make sure that you have adequate storage space on the device to enable the update.
 You can delete some unnecessary files to make room.

 If a forced restart fails to fix the problem, you may have a corrupt iOS firmware or the update itself might be corrupt.
-In this case, you may require the services of a third-party tool like iMyFone iOS System Recovery to get the update working again.
-This program is designed to fix any iOS issue including and not limited to a device that is stuck in recovery mode, one that is stuck in DFU mode or a device that simply won’t start.
+In this case, you may require the services of a professional software like iMyFone Fixppo to get the update working again.
+Many have already tried Fixppo for Android and can solve various complex iOS system issues.

 - Reset iPhone/iPad/iPod touch without password, fixing the Forgetting password issue.